groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/_index.en.md

 ############################# Header ############################
 title: "Watermark Solution for Documents"
-description: "Quickly apply & manipulate text and image based watermarks of your documents and images with smart search.‎"
+description: "Quickly apply & manipulate text and image based watermarks of your documents and images with smart search."

 ############################# APIs ###############################
 apis: